olucurious/Awesome-ARKit/README.md

 # AppStore

+* [Snake.AR](https://itunes.apple.com/us/app/snake-ar/id1412559766?ls=1&mt=8) - Classic Snake game in Augmented Reality!
+You can move around the snake by moving your phone.
+Be careful of the obstacles and have fun!
 * [ARPiano](https://itunes.apple.com/us/app/arpiano/id1287013036?l=zh&ls=1&mt=8) - A augmented reality fine-tuned and professional piano app with 61 keys or 88 keys, which you can place every plane to play.
 * [Sky Guide AR](https://itunes.apple.com/us/app/sky-guide-view-stars-night-or-day/id576588894?mt=8) - A star app has never been more beautiful and easy to use.
 * [StroodleDoodle AR](https://itunes.apple.com/us/app/stroodledoodle-ar/id1290383778) - Digital Play-Dough.
 Fast and fun 3D sculpting on any surface, anywhere.
 Share directly to sketchfab.